Published on

 Intro

 I've always been keen on finding out ways to optimise the things that I do.
-Recently, I've been trying to find ways to optimise my own productivty as an individual developer.
+Recently, I've been trying to find ways to optimize my own productivty as a professional.
 I started with desiging some systems (a great lesson from Atomic Habits) that help me complete my tasks at a faster pace.
 Eventually, I did a lot of research from books, youtube videos, and blog articles on the same.
-This blog post is a summary of my findings and I hope someone finds this useful. :)
+This blog post is a summary of my findings that I keep updating and I hope someone finds this useful. :)

 Finding the bottlenecks